Vroom: Role in language development

 Julia Gillen further elaborates in the book The Language of Children (2003) that "vroom" and similar sound noises are the earliest examples of speech development: However, you might look particularly at the accompaniment of words with actions.
 "Vroom vroom" is a good example…We might not count this as an early word at all; it might be used by a child who is not yet using words but who is consistently using certain vocalization to express specific intentions of feelings.

 Speech therapy

 The word is also used as a tool in treating children with articulation and phonological disorders.
 Dennis M. Ruscello writes in the book Treating Articulation and Phonological Disorders in Children (2008):

 The clinician should encourage vocalizations that can be carried out in the context of body movement or activity.
 For instance, a client can pair vocalization with play.
 The clinician and client might play with a favorite toy such as a car and make a vroom sound while playing.

 Other languages

 "Vroom" is an example of a cross-linguistic onomatopoeia, in that its pronunciation and imitative qualities are consistent throughout many different languages.
+The word is often reduplicated, hence vroom vroom, etc.